|

 ANNUAL RETURN

-copy of Annual Return in Form MGT-7 is placed on the Company's website www.ipca.com
+Return in Form MGT-7 is placed on the Company's website www.ipca.com (weblink : https://

-for the financial year ended 31st March, 2024 forms part of this Report.
-The
+year ended 31st March, 2026 forms part of this Report.
+The same is also

-same is also uploaded on the Company's website www.ipca.com as a part of the Annual
+uploaded on the Company's website www.ipca.com as a part of the Annual Report.

 SECRETARIAL STANDARDS